What is our research strategy?

 In 1963 we contributed $3,500 to the Scientific and Advisory Committee for small research projects and the first Vacation Scholarships for tertiary students - these scholarships are still awarded today.

-Our research grant program continues today and has since contributed over $47 million to 966 research projects to find new ways to prevent, detect, treat and defeat cancer.
+Our research grant program continues today and has since contributed over $50 million to 1014 local research projects to find new ways to detect, treat and defeat cancer.

 We believe a strong cancer research culture in WA will translate into improved outcomes for cancer patients and better early detection and prevention.

 Our Cancer Research Funding Program is the vehicle through which we support cancer research in WA, and is fully funded by donations from the WA community.